Floridablanca, Pampanga: Etymology

-Previously, the town was named San Jose de Calampaui, which is derived from Spanish for Saint Joseph, its patron saint.
-Floridablanca itself is derived from Spanish which translates to "white flower."
-However, there are two versions of the name's origin.
+The town was initially named San José de Calampaui, in honour of its patron, Saint Joseph.
+Floridablanca itself is derived from Spanish and translates to "white flower,” with two versions of the name's origin.

-One version suggest that the town was named in honor of José María de Castillejo y Moñino, III conde of Floridablanca, (25 February 1826 – 1892), who inherited the title of Condado de Floridablanca from the 2nd holder, his aunt Maria Vicenta Moñino y Pontejos, through his mother, Maria Ana.
-Maria Vicenta died in 1867 and thus Jose inherited the title; 1867 was also the year the town's name was changed from San Jose de Calampaui to Floridablanca.
-The rest of Maria Vicenta's titles devolved to her husband's family, the Marquesado de Miraflores (Marquess of Miraflores) whose present title holder today married the granddaughter of President Elpidio Quirino.
-The Moñino family is popularly remembered for being reformists and being against the abuses of the Catholic Church.
-The family's patriarch, the first count – also named Jose Moñino – secured from the pope the Suppression of the Society of Jesus under the reign of King Charles III of Spain, in 1767, exactly a hundred years prior to the foundation of the town.
-The expulsion of the friars in 1867 from the Calampaui monastery and the naming of the estate to Floridablanca, therefore, made sense.
+One version suggest that the town was named in honor of José María de Castillejo y Moñino, 3rd Count of Floridablanca (25 February 1826 – 1892), who inherited the title of Condado de Floridablanca from the 2nd holder, his aunt María Vicenta Moñino y Pontejos, through his mother, María Ana.
+María Vicenta died in 1867 and thus José inherited the title; 1867 was also the year the town was renamed "Floridablanca".
+The rest of María Vicenta's titles devolved to her husband's family, the Marquesado de Miraflores, whose present holder married the granddaughter of President Elpidio Quirino.
+The Moñino family is popularly remembered as reformists against abuses by the Church: the clan patriarch, the first count also named José Moñino, secured from Pope Clement XIII the Suppression of the Society of Jesus in the reign of King Charles III of Spain, in 1767, exactly a hundred years before the foundation of the town.
+The expulsion of the friars in 1867 from the Calampaui monastery and renaming of the estate to Floridablanca thus made sense.

-The Count of Floridablanca conquered the island of Menorca and helped create the Viceroyalty of La Plata or all the lands in present day Argentina and nearby.
-As a renowned statesman of the time, he helped Spain counterbalance its position between warring France and England.
-He also established the Compania de Filipinas in the South Seas that kept the Philippines connected to Spain through the maritime routes regularly passing to the upper stretches of Nuevo Mexico (a part of the Viceroyalty of Nueva Espana) down to the ports of Callao in Peru, where the Manila Galleon ships were known as the La Nao de Manila or the La Nao de China.

-1867 was also the year when the de tallado image of San Jose Obrero and the de tallado Santo Nino accompanying it, was installed in the church of Saint Joseph the Worker church to signify the establishment of the new parroquia for the farm workers, separate from the old Spanish monastery of San Jose de Calampaui, and separate from the friars who owned all the lands from the foot of the mountains to the eastern boundaries of the nearly flat expanse that is Floridablanca.
-These statues are from the monastery that has been dissolved, pre-dating the naming of the area from Calampaui to Floridablanca.

-Another version of a more credible origin suggests that the town was named after the white flowers of a pandacaqui plant (Tabernaemontana pandacaqui) that flourished in the area.
-Florida means "flower" and blanca means "fragrant".
+Another version of more credible origin suggests that the town was named after the white flowers of a pandacaqui plant (Tabernaemontana pandacaqui) that flourished in the area.
+Florida means "flower" and blanca means "white".